-With the New Year just a few weeks away, MyChargeBack looks back at the top five scams that added to the madness that was 2020.
+With the New Year just a few weeks away, MyChargeBack looks back at the top five most dangerous online money traps that added to the madness that was 2020.
 Fasten your seatbelts.
 It’ll be quite a ride.

 Without doubt, the most talked about and searched topic of 2020 has to be the novel coronavirus, also known as COVID-19.
 And like they do with any major event, scammers lie in wait in an attempt to cash in on the opportunity.